ojdunn/android-2048-game/README.md

 A mobile backend as a service (MBaaS), it provides user management, database storage in the cloud, and more.

 You can use **Firestore** for a database.
-Firestore stores data as collections an documents.
+Firestore stores data as collections and documents.
 The documents are a little like a row but they are unstructured and require no template.
 A collection contains documents, but a document may hold a ref to a subcollection.
 The collection itself can't hold a direct ref to another collection.
 Finally, a document can't hold a ref to a subdoc.

 To add Firebase to an app first add the needed SDK in the Gradle files, setup app connection on the Firebase website, add google-services.json file to app directory.